IntersectMBO/plutus/deployment/README.md

 # Plutus and Marlowe Playgrounds Infrastructure

-Plutus and Marlowe have various web applications, currently that is:
+Plutus and Marlowe have various web applications, currently there are:
 * Plutus Playground
 * Marlowe Playground
 * Marlowe Dashboard